Oliver-makes-code/Witherite-Plus/README.md

 # Witherite
-Mod for Fabric that adds wither-related items to the game.
+Mod for Fabric that adds Wither-related items to the game.